atpham88/TES/README.md

 # Model Overview

-The TES model is an optimization-based model that minimizes the total cost of purchasing electricity from utilities to meet buildings space heating load using a system of TES coupled with heat pump.
+The TES model is an optimization-based model that minimizes the total energy cost to meet buildings space/water heating load using a system of thermal energy storage coupled with heat pump.

 # Running Model
 Run model from dashboard.py.